ScottWeinstein/nbc/pres.md

 * Regular expressions to pick out text I thought was important
     * Boring
     * Error prone
-    * Hard to maintain "now he has two problems"
+    * Hard to maintain

+    > Some people, when confronted with a problem, think “I know, I'll use regular expressions.”
+Now they have two problems.

 * An ML approach, by choosing a few by hand and then letting the program classify the rest

 # What's a _Naive Bayesian Classifier_?